Elevation: Teas are grown at elevations ranging from 600 to 2000 metre above sea level.

 Thus, only 100% Darjeeling Tea is entitled to carry the DARJEELING logo.
 While purchasing Darjeeling Tea, you need to look for Tea Board’s certification and license number, or else you will not get the taste and character that you should expect from Darjeeling Tea.

 There is a rare charm in the taste of Darjeeling Tea which makes it irresistible.
-The fine wine of teas is ideally to be drunk from the finest porcelain.
-After all, these are the rarest and most prestigious of teas and are savoured worldwide.
-The delicate flavour of the tea can be savoured at its best sans milk and sugar.
+After all, these are the rarest and most prestigious of teas and are savored worldwide.
+The delicate flavor of the tea can be savored at its best sans milk and sugar.

 Darjeeling Tea can be enjoyed not just for its taste but because it is truly good for you.
-Rich in anti-oxidants, this amazing tea strengthens your immune system.
 It courses through your veins and helps you unwind.
 Relaxing, mystical, magical.